Send money to the West Bank and Gaza

 - Non-banks.
 Western Union and Xpress Money have a number of cash pickup centres across Australia.
 You can visit any of these centres to collect the transferred money in person.
 You also use the services of PayPal.
 In this case, both you and the recipient should have PayPal accounts.

-Emergency cash transfers in West Bank and Gaza
+Emergency cash transfers in the West Bank and Gaza

 If you’re in West Bank or Gaza and find your wallet missing, the first thing you should do is report your credit and debit cards as lost or stolen.
 Then, you can think about getting some emergency money using different methods.